tsoding/turj/README.md

 #run Eat [Apple Banna Cherry Cherry Apple Banana]
 ```

-You may have as many `#run` commands in a single file as you want.
+You may have as many `#run` commands as you want in a single file.
 They are going to be executed in the order of their definition.

-The tape is actually infinite to the right (not to the left though). `Tape` defines only the first symbols.
+The tape is actually infinite to the right (not to the left though, be careful with that).
+If you "underflow" the tape to the left the Machine halts.

+`Tape` defines only the first symbols.
 The rest of the infinite tape is initialized with the last `Symbol` of `Tape`.
-Thus `Tape` may not be empty (the Interpreter will tell you that anyway, so don't worry).
-If you "underflow" the tape to the left the Machine halts.
+Thus `Tape` may not be empty (the Interpreter will tell you about that anyway, so don't worry).